 - Deodorant Soap (any fragrant deodorant soap); shavings scattered on ground around plants; bar of soap hung from plants by a string

-Repellents can be purchased at many nurseries, home and garden stores, home improvement stores, and some hardware stores, and can even be purchased online at various websites, and through mail-order catalogues.
+Repellents can be purchased at many nurseries, home and garden stores, home improvement stores, and some hardware stores.
+Repellents can also be purchased online or by mail order.
 Again, repellents do not prevent or eliminate deer browse on plants, they only reduce browse.

 Deterrents include scare techniques, the electronic deer repellents, and dogs.
 Scare techniques are best used for short-term control of deer damage because deer can become habituated to them over time.
-Deterrent techniques can provide temporary relief of deer damage and should be used with other deer management techniques for best results.
+Deterrent techniques can provide temporary relief of deer damage.
+For best results, deterrents should be used with other deer management techniques.
 Dogs used properly can provide long-term assistance.
 Deterrents are most effective at the onset of deer damage, before significant damage has occurred.

 Most people picture a motionless scarecrow when they think of a scare device.
-Modern technology has helped create scare devices that incorporate motion and noise to be more effective at deterring deer from causing damage.
+Modern technology has helped create scare devices that incorporate motion and noise to be more effective at deterring deer.
 Scare devices can be used to frighten deer from yards, crops, and gardens.
 Scare devices are most effective when used as soon as damage is detected.
 These devices can be categorized as either auditory or visual deterrents, depending on how they work.
 Discretion should be used when employing scare devices.
-Some devices may be practical for use in rural areas, but may have limited use in suburban settings because they may violate noise ordinances and or may disturb neighbors.
+Some devices may be practical for use in rural areas.
+They may have limited use in suburban settings because they may violate noise ordinances and or may disturb neighbors.
 Please refer to Ann Arbor's ORDINANCE NO. ORD-12-33 NOISE CONTROL, specifically section 9:363 - Specific Prohibitions which states:

 “No person shall engage in, assist in, permit, continue or permit the continuance of the following activities if the activity produces clearly audible sound beyond the property line of the property on which it is conducted even if the sound level is equal to or less than the dB (A) specified in Section 9:364: (2) The operation, between 10:00 p.m. and 7:00 a.m., of any device for killing, trapping, attracting, or repelling insects or other pests."

-Scare devices can be effective at deterring deer damage, but, because of their adaptable nature, deer can learn to overcome their fear of some scare devices over time.
+Scare devices can be effective at deterring deer damage, but deer can learn to overcome their fear of some scare devices over time.
 Field trials of various scare devices indicated that deer can become habituated to them after a week of exposure to them.
 Trials of various scare devices have produced variable results.
 No definitive studies have evaluated scare devices based on their effectiveness.

 A combination of visual and auditory deterrents may be more effective than a single deterrent by itself.
 For the best results, try a combination of methods to prevent deer from getting used to any one technique.
 Deer are very adaptable, and can overcome their fear of some scare devices, if they learn that the device present no real danger.
 Moving scare devices around, imparting movement to the device, and using repellents in combination with scare devices can help improve their effectiveness.

 A radio, activated by a motion detector can scare off deer.
 Pie pans, metal cans, or wind chimes suspended by strings make noise when they rattle in the wind, and have also been used to deter damage.
-Field trials of some of these products showed that they were effective at deterring deer damage initially, but over time, deer became habituated to the sounds they emitted.
+Field trials of some of these products showed that they deterred deer at first, but over time deer became used to the sounds.

-Auditory deterrents may be useful in temporarily scaring deer, but may need to be combined with visual deterrents and/or repellents to be effective at deterring persistent deer.
+Auditory deterrents may be useful in temporarily scaring deer.
+They may, however, need to be combined with visual deterrents and/or repellents to be effective at deterring persistent deer.